The Arts – Media, Film, Visual Arts and Drama

 In the Primary School, students have many opportunities to work independently or in group settings to explore different media; from drawing to charcoal, painting to 3D sculpture, clay to photography, and video.

 Students in Drama develop a foundational understanding of the key elements of theatrical performance and production.
-This exciting, interactive subject is designed to identify and develop theatrical skills, while encouraging inquiry and artistic exploration.
 Students study the works of various playwrights and produce an abridged play, focusing on all areas of production from acting to set design, and lighting to music.
-Students explore relevant theatrical forms such as mime, puppetry, clown, script development, realistic drama and musical Theatre.
+Students explore relevant theatrical forms, such as mime, puppetry, clown, script development, realistic drama and musical theatre.

 In the IB Diploma Programme, Theatre Studies build advanced skills, providing an opportunity for students to explore and develop their artistic voice more fully.
-By creating both Solo and Collaborative theatre pieces, a Research Presentation and a Directors Notebook, students develop a comprehensive understanding of set, lighting and costume design as well as acting and directorial skills.
-Students study various theatre styles such as Shakespeare, Stanislavski, Ibsen, Japanese Kabuki, Italian Commedia dell'arte, and Korean Mask Theatre to fully develop understanding of theatre, theatre history, and the relevance of theatrical tradition and artistic expression across culture.
+Students study various theatre styles such as Shakespeare and Stanislavski to fully develop understanding of theatre, theatre history and the relevance of theatrical tradition and artistic expression across cultures.
 This exciting and dynamic subject is designed to provide students with the technical and theoretical skills to pursue a career in the dramatic arts.